 - FINANCIAL REPORTS & REIMBURSEMENTS (Claims) OGMS Detail of Expenditure/ Reimbursement forms are due within 45 days after the end of the grant period.
 If the due date falls on a weekend or non-business day, the report is due on the next business day.
-For financial questions, contact Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov. - PROGRESS (Status) REPORTS for this grant program are due within 15 days after the end of each calendar quarter and must be approved by your DCJS Grant Monitor.
+For financial questions, Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov - PROGRESS (Status) REPORTS for this grant program are due within 15 days after the end of each calendar quarter and must be approved by your DCJS Grant Monitor.
 Please reference #40 above for further information. - BUDGET (Contract) AMENDMENTS may be submitted for consideration through OGMS.
 Please review your Special Conditions carefully to determine the requirements and procedures for amending budgets.
-For budget amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The subgrantee has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
+For budget amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The subrecipient has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
 The liquidation period exists to allow projects time to receive final invoices and make final payments -- no new obligations may be incurred during this period.
 Unclaimed funds will have the potential to be reappropriated by DCJS, 60 days from the end of the award period.
+The closeout financial reconciliations process can begin after the last claim is marked as 'Final Request YES', even if the project end date has not arrived.
+Once the claims have been reconciled, any unexpended funds will be de-obligated from the award amount and subrecipient access to funds may not be available.
 Closeout questions should be directed to Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov.